-[ezcol_1half][su_heading]Pocket Radar Ball Coach Pros[/su_heading]
+3 Pocket Radar Ball Coach Pros

 There are at least three features we appreciate from the Ball Coach Pocket Radar Gun.

-First, and most noticeable if you’ve lugged around something like the Stalker Sports radar gun, the size of the Pocket Radar is fantastic.
+If you’ve lugged around something like the Stalker Sports radar gun, the size of the Pocket Radar is fantastic.
 It fits easily into the belt holster case included with the device.
-It weighs only a few ounces—so light, in fact, we wondered if it would work at all—and can be easily carried to and from any sports park in the country without much notice.
+The radar weighs only a few ounces.
+It is so light, in fact, we wondered if it would work at all.
+It can easily be carried to and from any sports park in the country without much notice.

 We have owned a Stalker Sports 2 gun for nearly three years now and no longer take it to many practices and games simply because it is so bulky to carry around.
 As a coach and parent whose hands are always full to and from the field, the Pocket Radar is the perfect size.
 It seriously fits in your pocket or with the case, clips on to your pants easily.

-[/ezcol_1half] [ezcol_1half_end][su_heading]Pocket Radar Ball Coach Cons[/su_heading]
+Pocket Radar Ball Coach Cons

-During our robust testing, there were four deficiencies in the Pocket Radar, some of which could be deal breakers, though probably not for the average buyer looking at the device.
+During our robust testing, there were four deficiencies in the Pocket Radar.
+Some of which could be deal breakers, though probably not for the average buyer looking at the device.

-First, the Pocket Radar, unlike the Stalker Sports 2 Gun we used, does not work at angles (often referred to cosigns in the radar gun business).
+The Pocket Radar, unlike the Stalker Sports 2 Gun we used, does not work at angles.
 If your location is more than a few feet to the left or right of the direct ball path then it’s likely you’ll get lower speed readings.
-Mind you, you’ll still get reading, just lower and consistent readings than what is actually happening.
+Mind you, you’ll still get reading, just lower readings than what is actually happening.